 This brief liturgy is a chance to walk with Jesus during the final hours of his earthly life.
 Through our prayers we enter into the long walk through Jerusalem contemplating the fullness - the tragedy and ultimate triumph - of the cross.

-All are warmly welcomed to join us for a time of quiet and prayer on Saturday March 15 from 10am-3pm.
+All are warmly welcomed to join us for a time of quiet and prayer on Saturday March 7 from 10am-3pm.
 The day will begin with Morning Prayer and conclude with the celebration of the Holy Eucharist.
 This is a joint offering with our parish and the Church of the Redeemer, Providence.
-Our Rector will offer meditations through the morning, and the Rector of the Redeemer will preach at the Eucharist.
+The day will be led by Sr. Kristina Frances of the Society of St. Margaret.
+Lunch will be provided.
+To register please contact the Rector.

 We share these resources from other organizations within the wider Episcopal Church.